-However, in all cases, we limit information to what we need to understand the subject or for monitoring purposes.
+In all cases, we limit information to the following:

-We publish a summary of responses when the consultation ends.
-This summary does not contain personal data.
+We publish summaries of consultation responses.
+Summaries do not contain personal data.

 How do we collect personal information?

-Focus groups may carry out consultations over the telephone or face-to-face.
-When this takes place, we will tell you what information we plan to collect and how it will be used.
+The OPCC may also carry out consultations in focus groups, over the telephone or face-to-face.
+When this happens, we will be clear about what personal data we will collect and how we will use it.

 Why do we use your personal data?

-The PCC is a link between the public and policing services, which are delivered on its behalf.
+The role of the PCC is designed to be the link between the public and the policing service, which is delivered on its behalf.

-The Police Act 1996 sets out a statutory duty to ‘consult with those in that policing area, about the policing of that area.’
+The Police Act 1996 says the PCC must ‘consult with those in that policing area, about the policing of that area.’

-The Policing and Crime Act 2009 and Community Engagement and Membership Regulations 2010 adds the duty to ‘have regard to the views of people in the authority’s area about policing in that area.’
+The Policing and Crime Act 2009 and Community Engagement and Membership Regulations 2010 adds the requirement to ‘have regard to the views of people in the authority’s area about policing in that area.’

-The PCC produces a Police and Crime Plan.
-It shows the PCC’s priorities for policing and how they will be achieved.
+The PCC produces a Police and Crime Plan covering their term of office.
+The plan sets out priorities for local policing and how they will be delivered.

 - Agreements for funding;

-According to the Police Reform and Social Responsibility Act, the PCC must obtain the views of local people and their representatives on proposed spending each year.
+The Police Reform and Social Responsibility Act says that the PCC must try to get the public’s views on spending proposals for that financial year.

-The Police Reform and Social Responsibility Act says the PCC must obtain the views of victims.
-Their views should include feedback on policing and the Police and Crime Plan.
+The Police Reform and Social Responsibility Act says that the PCC must ask for the views of victims of crime in his area.
+He must ask for their views on policing and the Police and Crime Plan.

 Equality and Diversity

-As a public sector body, the PCC must meet the requirements of the Human Rights Act.
-Requirements include the following:
+As a public sector body, the PCC has to meet the requirements of the Convention rights set out in the Human Rights Act

 What is the legal basis to use your personal information?

-We rely on article 6(1)(e) of the GDPR to process your data.
-It allows us to process personal data when necessary to carry out public duties.
+We rely on article 6(1)(e) of the GDPR to process your personal data.
+This allows us to process personal data when necessary to perform our public tasks.

 How do we handle your personal information?

-We handle personal information according to Part 2 of the UK Data Protection Act 2018.
-The act applies the EU’s General Data Protection Regulation (GDPR) standards to information considered to be ‘general data’.
+We handle your personal information according to Part 2 of the UK Data Protection Act 2018.
+The act applies the EU’s General Data Protection Regulation (GDPR) standards for the use of data considered to be ‘general data’.

-The OPCC commits to making sure personal and sensitive information is accurate, up to date and used only for the purposes intended.
-Therefore, we protect your data from inappropriate access.
+The OPCC is committed to making sure that individuals’ personal and sensitive information is accurate, up to date, used only for the purpose intended and securely protected from inappropriate access.

-We regularly review personal information and assess whether it is lawful for us to keep it.
-We destroy information safely when it is no longer needed for a purpose listed in this notice or there is no longer a lawful purpose for processing it,
+We regularly review personal information and assess whether it is lawful for us to still keep it.
+We destroy information safely when it is no longer required for any purpose in this notice or there is no longer a lawful purpose to use it.

-The OPCC commits to ensuring that you can find out about your personal information, have access to it and challenge its accuracy.
+The OPCC is committed to ensuring you can find out about your personal information, have access to it and can challenge its accuracy.

 Who do we share your personal information with?

-Sometimes, we contract with third parties to consult on our behalf or we consult jointly with partners.
-We make it clear from the start when this takes place.
-We will tell you, who the third party is, and inform you of any related privacy notices and any terms or conditions ,which apply.
+Sometimes, third parties consult on our behalf.
+We may also work jointly with partner organisations.
+When this happens, we will make it clear from the outset.
+We will state who that third party is and tell you about any related privacy notices, terms or conditions.

-The OPCC has contracts with Smart Survey and other companies to carry out surveys on our behalf.
-This protects your data in accordance with the law when we share it with them.
+We have contracts in place with Smart Survey and any other company we contract with to conduct surveys on our behalf.
+This is to make sure that your data is protected in accordance with the law.

 How do we secure your personal information?